19th and 20th century US, cultural history, history of technology

 He is currently working on a book about the relationship between music and machines, focusing on the aesthetic taste for uniformity in modern music--drum machines, pitch correction, and dynamic range compression.
 Maybe I'll call it The Mechanical Muse.

 O'Malley helped establish the Roy Rosenzweig Center for History and New Media at GMU, and was one of the early pioneers in the use of digital media.
 He has published and presented on web design for historians and remains active in the field.

 With Matt Karush, he was awarded $150, 000 from the NEH for Hearing the Americas, a website that annotates and explores the first two decade of recorded music in the New World

 I'm working on a book, tentatively titled Bodies of Record, about the relationship between family history, genealogy, and state authority.
 The book will focus largely on Virginia, and range from the Civil War era through the rise of commercial genetic testing services.
 The book will focus closely on the history of the color line in Virginia, including my great great grandparents, who were legally declared to be colored in 1884.

-The Beat Cop: Chicago's Chief O'Neill and the Creation of Irish Music, forthcoming winter 2022 from the University of Chicago press
+The Beat Cop: Chicago's Chief O'Neill and the Creation of Irish Music, University of Chicago press 2022

 Face Value: The Entwined History of Race and Money in America (Chicago 2012)